Global School Brooklyn

-Global School Brooklyn, formerly German School Brooklyn (GSB, Deutsche Schule Brooklyn), is a German and Spanish international school in Downtown Brooklyn in New York City.
+Global School Brooklyn, formerly German School Brooklyn (GSB, Deutsche Schule Brooklyn), is a German and Spanish international school in Crown Heights Brooklyn in New York City.

 It is categorized as a German school abroad by the Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen).

 Spanish and German Immersion Program

 GSB added a Spanish immersion program to its school beginning with a Preschool class in September 2025.

 History

 GSB was co-founded by Christine Krabs, Kathrin Nagle, Muriel Plag, and Sonja Einoedter.
 It opened with grades Kindergarten through 2 in 2014.
 As of June 2025, the school has graduated 4 8th grade classes.
 In 2024 GSB added a preschool and in 2025 it added a Spanish programme.

 The school was previously on the fifth floor of the Union Temple of Brooklyn in Prospect Heights, Brooklyn.
 The school was not a part of the temple's congregation even though they shared a building.
 By 2021, its interim location was the former Coop School in the Bedford Stuyvesant and Clinton Hill area.
 In 2021, the school moved all levels to its new site at 9 Hanover Place in Downtown Brooklyn.
-In January 2023, the school once again relocated to their new, very own building on 760 Sterling Place in Crown Heights.
+In January 2023, the school once again relocated to its new, very own building on 760 Sterling Place in Crown Heights.